Waldorf Astoria New York: Development of new location

-The new building opened on Park Avenue, between 49th and 50th streets, on October 1, 1931, following a soft opening the previous day.
+On October 1, 1931, the new building opened on Park Avenue, between 49th and 50th streets, following a soft opening the previous day.
 It was the tallest and largest hotel in the world at the time, covering the entire block.
 The slender central tower became known as the Waldorf Towers, with its own private entrance on 50th Street, and consisted of 100 suites, about one-third of which were leased as private residences.
 NBC received the exclusive right to broadcast events and music from the hotel and to book live entertainment there.
 President Herbert Hoover said on the radio, broadcast from the White House: "The opening of the new Waldorf Astoria is an event in the advancement of hotels, even in New York City.
 It carries great tradition in national hospitality...marks the measure of nation's growth in power, in comfort and in artistry...an exhibition of courage and confidence to the whole nation".
 About 2,000 people were in the ballroom listening to this speech, but by the end of the business day, the 2,200-room hotel had only 500 occupants.

 The hotel contained several innovations for its time.
-For example, the Waldorf Astoria contained phones that rang automatically, a first for its time; teletype devices; a telephone extension in each of the 1,550 two-bedroom suites; and a telephone switchboard that served 2,535 extensions.
-There were radios in all 2,000 guestrooms and in 15 public rooms, connected by 190 mi of wire; 140 suites on the upper stories had provision for privately owned receivers.
+The Waldorf Astoria contained phones that rang automatically, a first for its time; teletype devices; a telephone extension in each of the 1,550 two-bedroom suites; and a telephone switchboard that served 2,535 extensions.
+There were radios in all 2,000 guestrooms and in 15 public rooms, connected by 190 mi of wire.
+140 suites on the upper stories had provision for privately owned receivers.
 Soon after the hotel opened, hotelier Conrad Hilton, almost bankrupt at the time, reportedly cut out a photograph of the hotel from a magazine and wrote across it, "The Greatest of Them All".
 Nonetheless, the Waldorf-Astoria did not begin operating at a profit until 1939.
 Lucius Boomer continued to manage the hotel in the 1930s and 1940s, a commanding figure to whom Tony Rey referred as "the greatest hotelman of his era".
 Boomer was elected chairman of the board of the Waldorf-Astoria Corporation on February 20, 1945, a position he held until his death in July 1947.